fastoch/Linux/BackupUSBdrive.md

 ```
 sudo rsync -aAXv --delete --exclude='/dev/*' --exclude='/sys/*' --exclude='/proc/*' --exclude='/tmp/*' --exclude='/run/*' --exclude='/mnt/*' --exclude='/media/*' --exclude="swapfile" --exclude='.cache' --exclude='Downloads' --exclude='lost+found' / /run/media/fastoch/rsyncBackup
 ```
-It takes quite a while to backup the whole system.
+It takes quite a while to backup the whole system (around 30 minutes for 15 GB).

 ## Restore

+If your system crashes and doesn't boot anymore, boot from a live USB.
+Let's say we boot from an Arch Live ISO.
+Select **Boot Arch Linux** on the first page.
+- We need to mount our system and our USB drive
+- Then we can restore the backup from our USB drive into our system

+To do that, we need to create 2 folders where